matthewselby/beginner-javascript/module-01/notes.md

   age: '2';
 }

+const pizza;

 // accessing a variable that does not exist console.log(hamburger);
+// returns error that the variable is not defined

+// accessing a variable that is not set console.log(pizza);
 // returns undefined

 // accessing properties on something that doesn't exist